Blood Bank – The Guthy-Jackson Charitable Foundation

-If you or someone you know has been diagnosed with NMO, please help us with a blood sample donation to our Biorepository.
-Blood samples are vital for NMO research.
-Many developments in NMO treatment come from doctors and researchers looking at blood samples in the laboratory.
+If you or someone you know has been diagnosed with NMO, please help us with blood samples and/or clinical data donations to our Biorepository.
+Blood samples and clinical data are vital for NMO research.
+Many developments in NMO treatment come from doctors and researchers analyzing blood samples and data.

 Only a limited amount of NMO samples are available worldwide, making accessibility to NMO biosamples by our research scientists an urgent need.
-You can help us meet this critical need by donating your samples and raising awareness of our repository program.
+You can help us meet this critical need by donating your samples and clinical data, thereby raising awareness of our repository program.

 Already donated?
 Donate again and often!

-Longitudinal draws are also a critical part of creating solutions for NMO.
+Longitudinal draws along with your information are a critical part of creating solutions for NMO.
 Scientists need to examine multiple samples of your blood over periods of time to study the changes in each sample.
 Longitudinal draws are just as important as your first sample donation.

 How to donate